Selling your book to a publisher

 Almost any idea or topic will sell — if you are willing to hunt hard enough for an editor eager to use it and if you are willing enough to accept whatever that editor will pay, if anything.
 But common topics — like children, second careers, pets, cures and loneliness — are the things of which many sales and big money come.
 So your job is less one of finding ideas than of finding new and different ways to rework everyday themes. — Gordon Burgett in Sell & Resell Your Magazine Articles

-Don't begin your e-mail query by apologizing for intruding into the editor's e-mailbox.
+Don't begin your email query by apologizing for intruding into the editor's inbox.
 If you have confidence in your idea and if you're positive your proposed article will be of value to the editor's readers, demonstrate your confidence by being positive about your message and your idea, beginning with word one.

 Make your lead paragraph less than 40 words in length.